When and where is it, who’s playing who, how will it work and how can you be there? All you need to know about EURO 2020.

 Why is it being held across 12 countries?

 "There is great pleasure in being able to bring EURO 2020 to so many countries and cities, to see football acting as a bridge between nations, and to carry the competition closer to the fans, who are the essential lifeblood of the game," says UEFA president Aleksander Čeferin.

 Unsuccessful applicants become part of the UEFA 'Fans First' programme, meaning they are the first to know about any future opportunities to purchase tickets.

-The next opportunity to apply for tickets started on Wednesday 4 December 2019 when tickets were made available to fans through the participating national associations (PNAs).
-However, to be eligible to apply for tickets during this phase, fans must meet the specific criteria defined by the national associations.
-Fans have until 14:00 CET on Wednesday 18 December to apply.
+Tickets were then made available via the participating national associations (PNAs) in an application window that ran from 4–18 December 2019.
+To be eligible to apply for tickets during this phase, fans had to meet the specific criteria defined by the national associations.

 What if I want to volunteer?

 The 12,000 vacancies for the UEFA EURO 2020 volunteer programme have been filled.
 The 12 host cities will be launching their own volunteer initiatives.